vim-ctrlspace/vim-ctrlspace/README.md

 <em>Sample Plugin Window</em>
 </p>

-The plugin window can display various lists: a list of open tab pages, a buffer list (for current tab only or for all open buffers), a file list, a workspace list, and last but not least, a bookmark list.
-Within those lists you can both navigate to selected items and manage them as well - rename, add, delete, move, and so on.
+The plugin window can display various lists: a list of open tab pages, a Buffer List (for current tab only or for all open buffers), a File List, a Workspace List, and last but not least, a Bookmark List.
+Within those lists you can both navigate to selected items and manage them as well - rename, add, delete, move, copy, and so on.

-Buffer and file lists are rather obvious ones.
+Buffer and File Lists are rather obvious ones.
 You can look for buffers/files with fuzzy search algorithm.
-Each tab page contains its own buffer list with buffers related to that tab only. _Related_ means the given buffer has been shown in the given tab at least once.
-In that way you get separate sets of buffers per each tab.
+But the special part here is this: each tab page contains its own Buffer List with buffers related to that tab only. _Related_ means the given buffer has been shown in the given tab at least once.
+In that way you have separate sets of buffers for each tab.
 And that's really useful.
 Of course, the _all buffers_ mode is still available.

-The workspace list is something very unique.
+The Workspace List is also something very unique.
 You can name your tabs and you can save the whole set of tabs and buffers as a workspace in your project directory and reopen it later.
-The tab list is something comparable to Vim's tabline.
+The Tab List is something comparable to Vim's tabline.
 However the Vim's tabline has several limitations, like tab count or tabline length.
-Therefore, a tab list has been introduced, as a convenient replacement of Vim tabline feature.
-Needless to say, you can perform all moving, copying, renaming and deleting operations on tab items too.
+The Tab List was introduced as a convenient replacement of Vim tabline.
+Needless to say, you can perform moving, copying, renaming, and deleting operations on tab items too.

-The last list available in Vim-CtrlSpace is the bookmark list.
+The last list available in Vim-CtrlSpace is the Bookmark list.
 Vim-CtrlSpace tries to handle files and buffers relative to the current working directory.
 It can also try to guess the project root.
-You can change/navigate to various directories even through `:cd` command.
-Bookmarks can save you some time here, because they are just locations of your favorite projects/directories with friendly names.
-In that way you can literally jump between various projects, manage (add) files (workspaces) between them, etc.
+But of course you are not limited to one project root only.
+You can change/navigate to various working directories even through the `:cd` command.
+Bookmarks are just shortcuts to your favorite directories (projects).
+You can save some time here by jumping to different locations with friendly names.
+In that way you can literally jump between various projects, manage (or interchange) files/buffers/workspaces between them, etc.

 The plugin name follows the convention of naming similar plugins after their default mappings (like _Command-T_ or _CtrlP_).
 Obviously, the plugin mapping is